Top Tips For Running A Business From Home

 You can find out more about business insurance you may need as a sole trader here.

-However, we’d recommend that you’ll always get insurance if you’re running a business from home.
-Insurance protects you in case the worse should happen, gives you that peace of mind and can also help you win client contracts.
+However, we’d recommend that you’ll always get insurance if you run your business from home.
+Insurance protects you in case the worst should happen, gives you that peace of mind and can also help you win client contracts.

-And if you’re running a business from home, it’s worth remembering that your normal home and contents insurance won’t cover any business losses.
+And if your business operates from your home, it’s worth remembering that your normal home and contents insurance won’t cover any business losses.
 So you’ll need to add your business to your current policy or take out new insurance that provides the right level of cover for you.

 There are many different types of insurance, but you might be interested in taking out: